apache/cassandra-java-driver/changelog/README.md

 ### 4.1.0 (in progress)

+- [improvement] JAVA-2278: Pass the request's log prefix to RequestTracker
 - [bug] JAVA-2253: Don't strip trailing zeros in ByteOrderedToken
 - [improvement] JAVA-2207: Add bulk value assignment to QueryBuilder Insert
 - [bug] JAVA-2234: Handle terminated executor when the session is closed twice